BlazedLith/Data-Science-IBM/Course_7_Data_Analysis_with_Python/README.md

-# IBM Data Science Specialization — Course 7: Data Analysis with Python
+# Course 7: Data Analysis with Python

 This repository contains my work for Course 7 of the IBM Data Science Specialization: **Data Analysis with Python**.
 The course focuses on using Python libraries to analyze data, build predictive models, and extract insights from datasets.